-- 6.1 The Council declared a Climate Emergency at its meeting on 26 February 2019 (Minute 48 refers). - 6.2 Not applicable as this report summarises the performance of the Better Care Fund and Integration Programme.
-No new services are being proposed or implemented that would
+- 6.1 The Council declared a Climate Emergency at its meeting on 26 February 2019 (Minute 48 refers). - 6.2 No new services are being proposed or implemented that would impact on the climate or environment, however climate implications are being considered in relation to the wider context of the Health and Wellbeing Board Strategic Priority Action Plans.